Finding a Top Financial Advisor Firm in Morristown, New Jersey

 - Ongoing portfolio monitoring: Centered around continued due diligence that ensures clients are getting the most out of their investments.

-Coming in next on our list is Simon Quick Advisors, LLC.
+Coming in next on our list is Simon Quick Advisors.
 Though originally named Massey Quick Simon & Co., LLC, the firm changed its name to Simon Quick Advisors in 2019.
 This firm has billions in assets under management (AUM) and several financial advisors on staff.
 Among them are certified public accountants (CPAs), chartered financial analysts (CFAs), certified financial planners (CFPs), certified divorce financial analysts (CDFAs), chartered alternative investment analysts (CAIAs) and more.

 The firm is fee-only, which means it does not receive any sales or transaction commissions that could introduce conflicts of interest.